core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * RDAO: Clarify that it is an option for RAs and not other ND messages.

+* Examples: Use example URIs rather than unclear reg names (unless it's RFC6690 examples, which were kept for continuity)

 changes from -24 to -25